4 Amazon Banking Services That Are Disrupting the Industry

 Amazon banking services aren’t going to replicate the experience of going to a brick-and-mortar bank, just like its core retail services aren’t ever going to be the same as going to a bookstore and settling in for hours, flipping through new volumes, sipping coffee, and maybe petting the bookstore cat.

-Nevertheless, Amazon may take an increasingly large share of the financial-services market in coming years as it provides more services through its platform.
+Nevertheless, Amazon may take an increasingly large share of the financial services market in the coming years as it provides more services through its platform.
 And Amazon may not be alone.
 “As the technological barriers to entry lower, you’ll see more and more tech companies like Google and Amazon trying to act like a bank,” says Cooper Smith, Gartner L2‘s director of Amazon IQ Research.